A part of your soul, given form and light.

 Wood, paper, and light connect us to nature in ways that are older than words.
 They are warm.
 They are soulful.
 They ask nothing of us except to be present.

 The lamp becomes a vessel for your story... for what you believe, what you have survived, and what you love.
-Awakening the lamp a ritual; the light that passes through it, your soul, your light, fills the room.
+Awakening the vessel a ritual; the light that passes through it, your soul, your light, fills the room.
 Here, you are the one who makes.

 Wood, paper, and light connect us to nature in ways that are older than words.
 They are warm.
 They are soulful.
 They ask nothing of us except to be present.

 The lamp becomes a vessel for your story... for what you believe, what you have survived, and what you love.
-Awakening the lamp a ritual; the light that passes through it, your soul, your light, fills the room.
+Awakening the vessel a ritual; the light that passes through it, your soul, your light, fills the room.
 Here, you are the one who makes.

 Light is everything.
 And most artificial light, even the best imitations, miss the thing that makes candlelight irreplaceable: its aliveness.
 The way it moves.
 The way it breathes.